Contents

 Costa’s Minimal Surface - Mathematica 4.2, POV-Ray 3.6.1, 4/3/05

 Costa's minimal surface is a classic example of a minimal surface with holes in it, also called "handles".
 The number of holes is called the genus of the surface.
 Costa was a graduate student when he discovered this surface.
 They say he resolved the equation in his dreams.
-I think it would be interesting to see someone create an actual soap film with this shape.
 Here is some Mathematica code:

 (* runtime: 5 seconds *)